The Travel Guide to the Peninsula de Nicoya, Costa Rica, with detailed Maps, Hotels and Tourist Information

 hotels in Carrillo.

 A nice lookout point is at the hairpin bend in the middle of the road uphill.
 From here you enjoy the best sunset views of Carrillo, or you can descend the steep little road to the port.
-Puerto Carrillo is nestled in a rocky cove that offers safe mooring for the sport fishing fleet of Samara.
+Puerto Carrillo is nestled in a rocky cove that provides safe mooring for the sport fishing fleet of Samara.

 Carrillo offers a great alternative for travelers who prefer a quiet, scenic beach spot while still being near the action in Samara.